douglaswlee/The-Island-of-Misfit-Takehomes/Credit-Card-Segmentation/README.md

-# Basic Credit Card Segmentation using K-Means Clustering
+# Basic Credit Card Segmentation using K-Means Clustering -- January 2019

 ### What is this?